-Beatrix's backstay is Colligo Dyneema Dux with an embedded SSB antenna wire.
+Beatrix's backstay is Colligo Dyneema Dux with embedded SSB antenna wire.
 No isolation terminals were required.
-The Harken Backstay Adjuster made tensioning the backstay easy.
+As we have a Harken Backstay Adjustor this was an easy installation and tensioning the backstay was easy.
 The backstay was ordered directly from Colligo and cost about US\$610 including brackets.
 The entire rigging project cost about US\$3,400.
 If all the wires had been swaged the cost would have been about \$1000 less.
 Much of the cost is in the Hi-Mod terminals which are completely re-useable.
 The next re-rig will be relatively inexpensive.
-If you plan to keep your boat long enough to replace rigging more than once it is cost-effective (as well as stronger, safer, and personally satisfying because you can DIY) to opt for Hi-Mod terminals.
+If you plan to keep your boat long enough to replace rigging more than once it is cost-effective (as well as stronger, safer and personally satisfying because you can DIY) to opt for Hi-Mod terminals.